angrybacon/doomsday-wiki/markdown/chapters/ddft/echo.md

 title: Using Echo of Eons in Piles
 ---

-Echo of Eons is a recent additional to the DDFT arsenal, and is quite powerful and flexible.
+Echo of Eons is a comparatively recent addition to the DDFT arsenal, and is quite powerful and flexible.
 A deck like the The Epic Storm uses it as an alternative storm engine, and while we can use it that way too, it has some very interesting applications in Doomsday piles.
 If you're an {{Old Fogey}} when it comes to Doomsday, you may